 Next we will move into the import process of the Template.

 Copy the VMM Service Template directory into your VMM library server, launch the VMM Console and then refresh the library.

 From the Virtual Machine Manager console, launch the import template wizard.

-On the Select Package page, click browse, navigate to the location where the service template is saved in my case (Domain Controller Windows Server 2012.1.0), then select the .XML template, click open and then click next in the import wizard.
+On the Select Package page, click browse, navigate to the location where the service template is saved in my case (Domain Controller Windows Server 2012.1.0), then select the .XML template, click open, and then click next in the import wizard.

-Note: On the Configure References page, verify that all resources are mapped correctly for you environment.
+Note: On the Configure References page, verify that all resources are mapped correctly for your environment.
 For any reference which is not mapped correctly (or contains a Current Mapping of None), click the icon next to each resource and choose an appropriate resource in your environment in which to map the references:

 Complete the import wizard and verify that the template has imported successfully: